qvacher/design-resources/README.md

-[Bootstrap](https://getbootstrap.com/) | Popular UI framework with tons of components that use both CSS and JS [Materialize](https://materializecss.com/) | A modern responsive front-end framework based on Material Design [Tailwind](https://tailwindcss.com/) | Low level, utility-first framework [Awwwards](https://www.awwwards.com/) | A website that rate and collects the best websites in the world in UI
+[Bootstrap](https://getbootstrap.com/) | Popular UI framework with tons of components that use both CSS and JS [Materialize](https://materializecss.com/) | A modern responsive front-end framework based on Material Design [Tailwind](https://tailwindcss.com/) | Low level, utility-first framework

 [Back to top ↑](#Table-of-contents)